Awethentique/CSS-flags/README.md

-# CSS Country + currency flags
+# CSS Country + currency flags for 3 letter codes

-Just an image sprite and some css mapping for every country and currency
+Two options of displayng flags:
+- Sprite version (All countries and currencies)
+- Emoji version (All countries and currencies except XCD, XOF, XAF, XPF )